sumit-kumar100/Food-Delivery-App/README.md

 Changes you  have to made to frontend.
 1. Open constant/index.js and write you website url where you have hosted your backend project like "http://xyz.com/paytm"  i.e In my case it was http://anjali1196.pythonanywhere.com/paytm

+# Frontend Only
+You can also run only frontend part .
+Simple clone and run npm install .
+Howenver backend has been used only for payment purpose..

 # Note :-
 if you are running your backend on localhost payment won't work in this case you can use ngrok.
 It will replace your localhost server with a realtime public url..

-# You can also run only frontend part .
-Simple clone and run npm install .
-Howenver backend has been used only for payment purpose..